SeAMKedu/hydraulic_system_example_sim/README.md

 - Energy is fed to the system by an ideal flow source.
 - The control valve is used to define the motion direction.
 - The hydraulic cylinder generates the force required to open or close the gate.
+- Hydraulic schematic is available in the images folder.

 ## Simulink model layout
 ![](/images/model2.png)